 At St John's we follow a creative, topic-based curriculum that is led by a key text.
 The objectives for our curriculum come from the National Curriculum 2014.
 Click the link below to see our long term curriculum for this year.
 We will soon be adding a medium term plan, which provides further detail.
 If you would like to know more, please visit our subject website pages or attend one of our school workshops or parent events such as Share the Learning, Class Assembly or Parents' Evening.

-Spring Term 1 - Dreams Of Freedom
+Spring Term 1 - The Industrial Revolution in Manchester

 We will be exploring the lives of famous scientists such as Thomas Edison and thinking about what we can learn from inspirational people from the past.
 Look him up on the internet!

 In school we will be experiencing a recreated workhouse.
 We will be creating a newspaper report on some of the amazing things that happened during that time.